packmad/RmPerm/README.md

 ## How works the ADs removal?

 All classes like [AdView](https://developers.google.com/android/reference/com/google/android/gms/ads/AdView) and [PublisherAdView](https://developers.google.com/android/reference/com/google/android/gms/ads/doubleclick/PublisherAdView) implement the *loadAd(...)* method.

-If this method isn't called the View doesn't load the AD :)
+If this method isn't called the View doesn't load the AD, so, very simply:

-Very simply: every time that I found a method called *loadAd* that is defined in a class belonging to *com.google.android.gms.ads.* and its return type is *void* I remove it.
+every time that I found a method called *loadAd*

+that is defined in a class belonging to *com.google.android.gms.ads.*

+and its return type is *void* I remove it.